 You can purchase the latest hearing aids at a fair price through HearingSol, If you need any assistance or you have a query regarding Receiver-in-canal (RIC) Hearing Aid or Hearing Loss, feel free to call us at 1800-121-4408.
 We are always here to help you.

-Is RIC hearing aid different from RITE?
+Is RIC Hearing Aid Different from RITE?

-RIC and RITE both are wired receiver hearing aids where the receiver is at the end of the wire and is placed in position in the ear.
-Thus RIC devices are also known as RITE hearing aids.
-Though they have similar models and features they are different from each other due to their placement of the receiver.
+RIC and RITE both kinds of the device are wired receiver hearing aids.
+Where the receiver is at the end of the wire, connected to the outer main unit and is placed in a position in the ear.
+This is the main reason so that RIC devices are also known as RITE hearing aids.
+Though they have similar models and features then also they are different from each other due to their placement of the receiver.

-According to Widex, in case of Receiver in the canal (RIC), the receiver of the hearing machine (the white thing at the end of the wire) goes into your ear canal.
-But in Receiver in the ear (RITE) hearing aids, the receiver actually lives in the portion of the earmold that sits in the outer ear.
+According to Widex, in the case of Receiver in the canal (RIC), the receiver (the thing at the end of the wire) of the hearing machine goes into your ear canal.
+But in Receiver in the ear (RITE), the receiver actually lives in the portion of the earmold so that it sits in the outer ear, and not in the ear tube.
 A sound tube runs from that receiver along the inside of the piece that goes into your ear canal.

-RIC, RITE Hearing Aid Features
+RIC or RITE Hearing Aid Features

-You may observe the following features
+You may observe the following features :

-- Available in mini or micro sizes
+- It is available in both mini or micro sizes for user

 - Sound directed into the ear canal through the receiver unit